Approximate program for biology standards of the second generation. Laboratory and practical work (1 hour). Electronic manuals on the subject

 Measurement blood pressure.

-The need of the human body for oxygen in the air.
+The human body's need for air oxygen.
 Respiratory organs, their structure.
-Respiratory movements...
-Gas exchange in the lungs, tissues.
-Transport of gases by erythrocytes and blood plasma.
-Respiration regulation.
+Breathing movements.
+Gas exchange in the lungs and tissues.
+Transfer of gases by erythrocytes and blood plasma.
+Regulation of breathing.
 Artificial respiration.
 Voice apparatus.

 Demonstration

-Models of the larynx, lungs.
+Models of the larynx and lungs.
 Diagrams illustrating the mechanism of inhalation and exhalation, techniques artificial respiration.

 Demonstration